 Additionally, a lawyer can say they are available to practice in certain areas of the law, but they generally cannot claim they have special competence or experience in a legal area.

 False or misleading information also includes making self-laudatory statements about the law firm, the attorney, or the services provided.
 Impermissible self-laudatory statements on attorney websites often include the words "best," "better" or "cheapest."

 Statements comparing one attorney's services to that of another are not allowed unless they can be factually substantiated by verifiable data.
-The problems most attorneys run into when making self-laudatory statements are when they use terms describing their fees, their abilities or skills, and results they have obtained in the past.
+The problems most attorneys run into when making self-laudatory statements are when they use terms describing their fees, their abilities or skills, and the results they have obtained in the past.

 All communications on an attorney's website about their services must be truthful.
 Other states consider years of attorney experience, client testimonials, endorsements, or even past case results to be false and misleading for advertisement purposes.